SweetVishnya/sweetvishnya.github.io/index.md

 [BibTeX](papers.bib)

+## Sydr-Fuzz: Continuous Hybrid Fuzzing and Dynamic Analysis for Security Development Lifecycle \[[paper](https://arxiv.org/abs/2211.11595)\]

+<u>Vishnyakov A.</u>, Kuts D., Logunova V., Parygina D., Kobrin E., Savidov G., Fedotov A. Sydr-Fuzz: Continuous Hybrid Fuzzing and Dynamic Analysis for Security Development Lifecycle.
+2022 Ivannikov ISPRAS Open Conference (ISPRAS), IEEE, 2022.

+### Abstract

+Nowadays automated dynamic analysis frameworks for continuous testing are in high demand to ensure software safety and satisfy the security development lifecycle~(SDL) requirements.
+The security bug hunting efficiency of cutting-edge hybrid fuzzing techniques outperforms widely utilized coverage-guided fuzzing.
+We propose an enhanced dynamic analysis pipeline to leverage productivity of automated bug detection based on hybrid fuzzing.
+We implement the proposed pipeline in the continuous fuzzing toolset Sydr-Fuzz which is powered by hybrid fuzzing orchestrator, integrating our DSE tool Sydr with libFuzzer and AFL++.
+Sydr-Fuzz also incorporates security predicate checkers, crash triaging tool Casr, and utilities for corpus minimization and coverage gathering.
+The benchmarking of our hybrid fuzzer against alternative state-of-the-art solutions demonstrates its superiority over coverage-guided fuzzers while remaining on the same level with advanced hybrid fuzzers.
+Furthermore, we approve the relevance of our approach by discovering 85 new real-world software flaws within the OSS-Sydr-Fuzz project.
+Finally, we open Casr source code to the community to facilitate examination of the existing crashes.

 ## Analyzing properties of path predicate slicing algorithm \[[russian&nbsp;paper](https://ispranproceedings.elpub.ru/jour/article/view/1528/1361)\]

 <u>Vishnyakov A.V.</u> Analyzing properties of path predicate slicing algorithm.
 Proceedings of the Institute for System Programming of the RAS.
 ISP RAS, vol. 34, issue 3, 2022. pp. 7-12 (in Russian).
 DOI: [10.15514/ISPRAS-2022-34(3)-1](https://doi.org/10.15514/ISPRAS-2022-34(3)-1)